cloudfoundry/cf-networking-release/docs/configuration.md

 Operators have a choice for deployment styles for both MySQL and PostgreSQL data stores.

+**Note:** The current scale of performance testing we have done with the RDS instance configurations shown below is:
+  - 10 cells
+  - 200 apps
+  - 10 instances per app (i.e. 2000 app instances)
+  - 4 policies per app (i.e. 800 policies)

 #### MySQL
 For MySQL, operators have at least the following options: